Gailplugger/astra-new-site/posts/email-spoofing-phishing-how-hackers-trick-you-and-how-to-spot-fakes.md

 ## What Is Email Spoofing?

 **Email spoofing** is when someone sends an email pretending to be from someone else.
-It's like forging a letter with someone else's signature—except on the internet, it's surprisingly easy to do.
+It's like forging a letter with someone else's signatureâexcept on the internet, it's surprisingly easy to do.

 Here's how it works: